MEDEA'S TV TROPES

 Parental Substitute: She is both Jonathan's mentor and foster mother.
 Juni, on the other hand, sees her as a kind of aunt—though she mostly calls her "Auntie" just to poke fun at Medea and her rivalry with Juni’s dad.
 Not that Medea minds the title all that much; she’s secretly okay with it.

-Tough Love: She doesn’t pull her punches with him, always giving blunt feedback and even pushing Jonathan hard to make sure he gets the message.
+Tough Love: She doesn’t pull her punches with Jonathan, always giving blunt feedback and even pushing Jonathan hard to make sure he gets the message.
 But it’s all out of love and a deep understanding of what’s at stake—she knows he needs to be ready for the deadly enemies a Nero Angelo has to face.

 Drill Sergeant Nasty: As Jonathan's mentor, she’s tough, demanding, and doesn’t hesitate to push him into physically grueling tasks to prepare him for the path of becoming the future Nero Angelo.
 But despite her harsh methods, it’s clear she’s always acting in his best interest.
 She’s quick to praise him when he succeeds and knows when to pull back if she feels like she’s pushing him too hard.